alexliesenfeld/mocha/doc/docs/intro.md

 assert_eq!(response.status(), 200);
 ```

-In this example, we create a MockServer that acts as our mock HTTP server.
-We then define a mock using the mock method, specifying the expected request and the desired response.
-Finally, we make a request to the mock server and verify the response and the expected request using assertions and the assert method.
+In this example, we create a `MockServer` that acts as our mock HTTP server.
+We then an HTTP endpoint by using the
+`mock` method, specifying the expected request and the desired response.
+Finally, we make a request to the mock
+server and verify the response and the expected request using assertions and the assert method.

-This is just a basic example to demonstrate the usage of httpmock.
-You can configure more complex request and response scenarios, use custom matchers, and even run a standalone mock server for end-to-end testing.
+This is just a basic example to demonstrate the usage of `httpmock`.
+You can configure more complex request and
+response scenarios, use custom matchers, and even run a standalone mock server that can be used by multiple
+applications.